El Salvador

-El Salvador, officially the Republic of El Salvador, (Note: República de El Salvador) is a country in Central America.
-It is bordered on the northeast by Honduras, on the northwest by Guatemala, and on the south by the Pacific Ocean.
-El Salvador's capital and largest city is San Salvador.
-El Salvador's population in 2024 was estimated to be 6 million.
+El Salvador, officially the Republic of El Salvador, (Note: República de El Salvador) is a sovereign nation in Central America.
+Situated along the Pacific coast, it is bounded by Guatemala to the northwest and Honduras to the northeast.
+The country's political, economic, and cultural center is its capital and largest municipality, San Salvador.
+As of 2024, El Salvador's population was estimated at approximately 6 million inhabitants.